Inside: Want fast relief from morning sickness? Try this list of tried-and-true ideas to treat morning sickness during your pregnancy.

 Lemon was another taste and scent that provided much nausea relief.
 Whether it was adding a lemon slice to my water or inhaling some natural oils, it worked!

 Starch can work wonders for nausea in general.
-That’s why many moms like to keep a stash of crackers by their night stand or in their pockets on-the-go.
+That’s why many moms like to keep a stash of crackers by their nightstand or in their pockets on-the-go.
+I’d recommend buying the individual packed crackers like these you can easily grab on the go.

-Similar to crackers, the whole-grains and starch provided in toast can help fight nauseousness.
+Similar to crackers, the whole-grains and starch provided in toast and breads can help fight nauseousness well.

 6. Herbal Teas